VAD-GS: Visibility-Aware Densification for 3D Gaussian Splatting in Dynamic Urban Scenes: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper introduced VAD-GS, a novel 3DGS framework designed to enhance geometry recovery under sparse observations, particularly in dynamic, unbounded urban environments.
-Unlike prior Gaussian densification methods that exclusively clone or split existing Gaussians, VAD-GS reconstructed new Gaussians via MVS, which effectively recovers missing or uncertain geometry for both static and dynamic objects.
-The framework explicitly modeled the view-dependent voxel visibility, which enables the identification of regions requiring reconstruction.
-It then strategically selected supporting views based on a newly defined diversity score and generated additional point clouds that satisfy multi-view consistency, thereby improving structural completeness.
-Extensive experiments on public datasets demonstrate the superiority of VAD-GS.
-We plan to extend VAD-GS to model deformable objects in the future.
+This study presented VAD-GS, a novel 3DGS framework designed to enhance geometry recovery under sparse observations, particularly in dynamic, unbounded urban environments.
+Unlike prior Gaussian densification methods that exclusively clone or split existing Gaussians, VAD-GS reconstructs new Gaussians by leveraging stereo cues from multiple cameras across different timestamps, effectively recovering missing geometry for both static and dynamic objects.
+The framework explicitly models the view-dependent voxel visibility, enabling occlusion reasoning among scene instances and identification of regions requiring reconstruction.
+It then strategically selects supporting views based on a newly defined diversity score and generates complementary point clouds that satisfy multi-view consistency for objects even in motion.
+Extensive experiments on public datasets demonstrate the superiority.
+Despite the competitive performance in geometry completion, certain limitations persist.
+As a trade-off for relaxing static MVS assumptions in dynamic settings, the proposed method imposes a rigidity constraint.
+Consequently, in the absence of rigidity, densification for deformable objects degrades to a standard gradient-based strategy.
+Extending the approach to handle non-rigid motion is non-trivial and is left for future~work.